CS340-21/MergeSortMusic/README.md

 # MergeSortMusic
-## Branches Explanation
+## Branches

-- main - Just our initial proposal and this readme.
-- merged - The final codebase for our project with all of the components merged together.
+- main - The final codebase for our project with all of the individual components merged together.
 - backend - Branch with most of the backend development by Jonathan.
 - frontend - Branch with most of the frontend development by Shrey and John.
 - sorting - Branch with most of the sorting algorithm development by Georgia.